swsnr/swsnr.de/_posts/2022-01-06-install-arch-with-secure-boot-tpm2-based-luks-encryption-and-systemd-homed.md

 ---
-title: Install Arch with Secure boot, TPM2-based LUKS encryption, and systemd-homed
 tags: ["archlinux", "systemd", "tpm2", "secureboot", "dracut", "luks", "sbctl"]
 last_modified_at: 2022-12-23T20:49:43Z
-redirect_from: /install-arch-with-secure-boot-tpm2-based-luks-encryption-and-systemd-homed/
 ---

+# Install Arch with Secure boot, TPM2-based LUKS encryption, and systemd-homed

 **Update:** I no longer use `dracut`, and the corresponding part of this blog post no longer reflects my setup.